qpv-research-group/solcore5/docs/tutorial.md

 **Creating the solar cell:**

-With all the materials and structures defined, we just need to put everything togeteher, including the front window layer and the BSF layer of the top junction.
+With all the materials and structures defined, we just need to put everything together, including the front window layer and the BSF layer of the top junction that we had left outside.

 ```python
 from solcore.solar_cell import SolarCell